The Fairlawn Inn: An Eco-Friendly Hotel in The Catskill Mountains

-The Fairlawn Inn is proud to be recognized as an “Eco- green” lodging facility.
-We offer accommodations that maintain an eco-conscious approach to our management practices to insure a healthy, clean, safe and green environment for our employees and guests.
+Our eco-friendly hotel offers accommodations to ensure a healthy, clean, safe and green environment for our employees and guests.
 We have tried to enhance our guests experience while maintaining a green approach to every facet of our business and their experience.

-Eco-Tourism Awards and Recognition
+Green Hotel Awards and Recognition

-In 2013 we added sola-tubes to four rooms to enhance lighting is shaded rooms that include LED lights.
+In 2013, we added sola-tubes to four rooms to enhance lighting is shaded rooms that include LED lights.
 Also added were three sola-tubes to the upstairs lobby and one solar powered attic fan to assist cooling in the summertime.

 Elimination of Harmful Chemicals and Products

 We formulate and produce all our cleaning products with organic essential oils on site.
 We have eliminated all harmful pesticides and chemicals and they have been replaced with green alternatives that are phosphate free and biodegradable.
 The inn was painted with Benjamin Moore Aura paint which is VOC free and use paint products that are low fume and latex only.
 Carpets are, for the most part, older antique wool carpets ¬ another attempt at recycling.

-Eco-Friendly Ground Maintenance/Sustainability
+Eco-Friendly Hotel Grounds Maintenance/Sustainability

-Green Administration Practices
+Sustainable Hotel Administration Practices

 We use as much recycled product as possible and guest confirmations and additional information is emailed to each guest.
 We try to print double sided and try to keep paper usage to a minimum.
 We encourage guests to “go Green” with educational signage etc.